 In North Carolina, a living will is a document that tells others that you want to die a natural death if you are terminally ill and incurably sick or in a persistent vegetative state from which you will not recover.
 In a living will, you can direct your doctor not to use heroic treatments that would delay your dying, for example by using a breathing machine (respirator or ventilator), or to stop such treatments if they have been started.
 You can also direct your doctor not to begin or to stop giving you food and water through a tube ("artificial nutrition or hydration").

 In North Carolina, you can name a person to make medical/mental healthcare decisions for you if you later become unable to decide yourself.
 This person is called your "healthcare agent."
 In the legal document you name who you want your agent to be.
 You can say what medical treatments/mental health treatments you would want and what you would not want.
 Your healthcare agent then knows what choices you would make.

 You should choose an adult you trust, discuss your wishes with the person and then put those wishes in writing.

 How do I make an advance directive?

 You must follow several rules when you make a formal living will, health care power of attorney or an advance instruction for mental health treatment.
 These rules are to protect you and ensure that your wishes are clear to the doctor or other provider who may be asked to carry them out.
 A living will, a health care power of attorney and an advance instruction for mental health treatment must be written and signed by you while you are still able to understand your condition and treatment choices and to make those choices known.
 Two qualified people must witness all three types of advance directives.
 The living will and the health care power of attorney also must be notarized.

 Are there forms I can use to make an advance directive?

 Yes.
-There are advance directive forms that you can use.
-These forms meet all of the rules for a formal advance directive.
+There are advance directive forms you can use that meet all of the rules for a formal advance directive.
 Using the special form is the best way to make sure that your wishes are carried out.